adamhl8/filterql/README.md

 - `&&` (and)
 - `||` (or)

+> [!TIP]
-Note that these operators are listed in order of precedence.
+> Note that these operators are listed in order of precedence.
 This is important because many queries will likely require parentheses to do what you want.

 For example:

 `genre == Action || genre == Thriller && rating >= 8.5` means "genre must be Action or, genre must be Thriller and rating must be at least 8.5."
 This probably isn't what you want.